← Back to Blog

 Step 2 — Backtesting

-Once the strategy is built, you get an immediate summary in the chat: win rate, total trades, net P&L. This is enough to know whether it's worth exploring further.
+Once the strategy is built, you get a hypothetical historical summary in the chat: win rate, total trades, net P&L. This is enough to decide whether it is worth reviewing further.

 For the full picture, the strategy moves to the Workspace.
 Here you see the strategy drawn directly on the chart — every entry, exit, and trigger point — alongside the complete backtesting report.
 This is where you verify that the logic behaved the way you intended, not just that the numbers look good.